 If you change taxable income by filing an original or amended federal or other state return, you must file an amended Oregon return within 90 days of when the original or amended federal or other state return is filed.
-Include a copy of your original or amended federal or other state return with your amended Oregon return and explain the adjustments made.
+Include a copy of your original or amended federal or other state return with your amended Oregon return and explain the changes.

-If you filed Form OR-20-S, and later determined you should file Form OR-20, check the amended box on Form OR-20.
+If you filed Form OR-20-S, and later determined you should file Form OR-20, amend your return using Form OR-20 and check the amended box.